 Artists united as AES group in 1987.
 Vladimir FRIDKES joined AES group in 1995.
 Group changed name to AES+F.

 First formed as AES Group in 1987 by Arzamasova, Evzovich, and Svyatsky, the collective became AES+F when Fridkes joined in 1995.
-AES+F's early work included performance, installation, painting, and illustration.
-AES+F’s recent work has developed at the intersection of photography, video and digital technologies, although it is nurtured by a persistent interest in more traditional media — sculpture especially, but also painting, drawing and architecture.
-Deploying a sophisticated, poetic dialogue among these media, and plumbing the depths of art history and other cultural canons, AES+F’s grand visual narratives explore the values, vices and conflicts of contemporary culture in the global sphere.
+AES+F work at the intersection of traditional media, photography, video and digital technologies.
+They define their practice as a kind of "social psychoanalysis" through which they reveal and explore the values, vices and conflicts of contemporary global culture.